-successfully seek prioritisation are waiting approximately 14 months.83 This marks an increase on the previous reporting period (18 months for non-prioritised applications and 14 months for prioritised applications), despite a commitment by the Department of Justice to reduce the overall processing time to 6-months, in line with the recommendations of the Expert Advisory Group.84
+The Irish Refugee Council has repeatedly raised concerns regarding increasing delays in the Irish protection process.
+Throughout 2022, the median processing time for first instance decisions was approximately 18 months for all cases.145 This marks a slight overall decrease on the previous reporting period (23 months for non-prioritised applications and 14 months for prioritised applications).
+However, processing times remained lengthy in view of the commitment by the Department of Justice to reduce the overall processing time to 6 months in line with the recommendations of the Expert Advisory Group.146